chvolow24/jackdaw/README.md

 ## Clips

-A clip is a chunk of audio data represented on the timeline.
+A clip is a chunk of audio or MIDI data represented on the timeline.

 ### Technical note: "Clips" vs. "Clip references"